urgent/thisbounty.com-events/README.md

 - Diez compile to webpack build.
 Need to add to webpack externals to build.

 - Storybook does not detect compiled diez module from Github package registry

+- Event emitter instead of context or lifting up state to prevent rerenders

+- Sass for storybook, needed preset